mpi-sws-rse/ltltalk-frontend/voxelurn/src/routes/Tutorial/tutorial.md

 filters the area down to points that contain the specified item
   - Tip: areas can be combined with `or` (union of two areas),  `and` (intersection of two areas), and `minus` (relative complement): `room1 or room2`
 - `visit world containing item has color blue` filters world (all points) and takes only those that have a blue item on it
-   - __Tip__: if you want to visit a point that has green items, doesn't have red ones, it can be done by `visit {world containing item has color green} minus {world containing item has color red}`.
-This is not the same as `visit world containing item has color green and not has color blue` (that one means visitin a point that has on it an item that is both "green and not blue".
-Which is any green item)
+   - __Tip__: if you want to visit a point that has green items, but doesn't circles, it can be done by `visit {world containing item has color green} minus {world containing item has shape triangle}`.
+This is not the same as `visit world containing item has color green and not has shape triangle` (that one means visiting a point that has on it an item that is both "green and not triangle".)
 - `foreach point in world containing item { visit point; pick item }` will perform an action on every point in an area
   - `world` is an area consisting of every open point